 Famed for its outstanding coral and thriving sea life, Apo Island is a must-visit for anybody scuba diving on their Filipino trip.
 Even if you’ve never tried it before, the diving (and even the snorkelling) on Apo Island is too good to ignore.

 Although accommodation is limited, wifi is non-existent, electricity barely runs, and provisions are scarce, this little lump of land is a cracker.
 The views, the sunsets and the peace that come with island life were a highlight for us.
 And we haven’t even mentioned the hundreds of turtles you’re 100% guaranteed to see.

 Our Guide to Apo Island Diving will sort you out with everything you need to know.

 If you’re backpacking around the Eastern Visayas, be sure to check out our other Philippines travel guides for more information and handy tips.

 - Where to Stay on Apo Island

 - Apo Island Budget Breakdown

-You have a couple of options getting to Apo Island.
+You have a couple of options for diving around Apo Island.
 If you want to experience the best the island can offer, then you should commit to a few days.
 The cheapest way to get there is from Dumaguete City.
 If you’re low on time, then you still have the option of day trips from both Negros dive schools and Siquijor Island too.